AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes fixes to the following critical issues:
 *  Azcopy is used to increase the execution speed while processing large amount of datasets.
 * Individual renditions can be selected when renditions checkbox is unchecked.
-This allows to know the number of renditions selected.
 * The time in searching queries is optimized.

 >[!IMPORTANT]